Thou: Persistence of second-person singular

 The use of the word "thee" in the song "I Predict a Riot" by Leeds band Kaiser Chiefs ("Watching the people get lairy / is not very pretty, I tell thee") caused some comment by people who were unaware that the word is still in use in the Yorkshire dialect.

 The word "thee" is also used in the song Upside Down "Respectfully, I say to thee / I'm aware that you're cheating".

-The use of the phrase "tha knows" has been widely used in various songs by Arctic Monkeys, a popular band from High Green, a suburb of Sheffield.
+The use of the phrase "tha knows" has been widely used in various songs by Arctic Monkeys, a band from High Green, a suburb of Sheffield.
 Alex Turner, the band's lead singer, has also often replaced words with "tha knows" during live versions of the songs.

 The use persists somewhat in the West Country dialects, albeit somewhat affected.
-Some of the Wurzels songs include "Drink Up Thy Zider" and "Sniff Up Thy Snuff".
+Some of the Wurzels' songs include "Drink Up Thy Zider" and "Sniff Up Thy Snuff".

 Thoo has also been used in the Orcadian Scots dialect in place of the singular informal thou.
 In Shetland dialect, the other form of Insular Scots, du and dee are used.
 The word "thou" has been reported in the North Northern Scots Cromarty dialect as being in common use in the first half of the 20th century and by the time of its extinction only in occasional use.

-Use in cinema

-The word thou can occasionally be heard in films recorded in certain English dialect.
-In Ken Loach's films Kes, The Price of Coal and Looks and Smiles, the word is used frequently in the dialogue.
-It is used occasionally, but much less frequently, in the 1963 film This Sporting Life.

-In the 2018 film Peterloo, the word is used by many of the working-class characters in Lancashire, including Samuel Bamford.
+Modern colloquial replacements

+Many dialects have compensated for the lack of a singular/plural distinction caused by the disappearance of thou and ye through the creation of new plural pronouns or pronominals, such as yinz, or you guys, yous by some Austalians and in what are generally considered working class dialects in and near cities in the northeastern United States, y'all in the Southern United States, and "you lot" in England.
+Ye remains common in some parts of Ireland, but the examples just given vary regionally and are usually restricted to colloquial speech.
+The forms vary across the English-speaking world and between literature and the spoken language.